 -

-Mashup Score: 7Topics in Gastrointestinal Oncology - Overview - 16 day(s) ago
+Mashup Score: 7Topics in Gastrointestinal Oncology - Overview - 2 month(s) ago

 This course is designed to give medical oncologists, surgeons, radiation oncologists, gastroenterologists, primary care physicians, nurses, and other interested clinicians updated information regarding the management of gastrointestinal cancers.
 Specialists from the Dana-Farber Cancer Institute and partner institutions will discuss specifically those topics outlined on the agenda for 2025.
 Registrants will be encouraged to present their own problem cases for discussion by the clinician panel and are encouraged to bring case materials including scans and other diagnostic information.
 Engaging learning formats such as: ask the expert, Q&A, case-based discussions and didactic lectures will be incorporated to allow the learners the opportunity to interact with the faculty.
 The course is designed to change learner competence.
 Who Should AttendPhysiciansSpecialty PhysicianNurse PractitionersNursePhysician AssistantGastroenterologistsRadiation OncologistsSurgical OncologistsMedical Oncologi